• Skip to primary navigation

 Expert Tips

-• You can grind it to a coarse mixture too if you like it that way.
+• Grinding - You can grind it to a coarse mixture too if you like it that way.

-• Boil milk well, simmer for few minutes only then add carrot paste.
+• Milk - Boil milk well, simmer for few minutes only then add carrot paste.

-• You can skip cashews while grinding and add it as garnish too.
-Instead of cashews you can add almonds while grinding too but blanch it remove the skin then grind it along with carrots.
+• Cashews - Instead of cashews you can add almonds while grinding too but blanch it remove the skin then grind it along with carrots.

-• You can add 1/4 cup condensed milk for a rich kheer.
-In that case add just 2 tablespoon sugar.
+• Replacement - You can replace sugar with ½ cup condensed milk for a rich kheer.

 Enjoy Carrot Kheer as a dessert after meal hot or cold as per your preference.
 Refrigerate for later use, keeps well for a day in room temperature and in fridge for 2-3 days.